 “And what happens when I do something to upset you or piss you off?” she asks.
 If you knew the other reason why I call you Butterfly, you would know that none of those things matter.

-“You will still be my Butterfly,” I say as I kiss her gently on the lips.
+“You’ll still be my Butterfly,” I say as I kiss her gently on the lips.
 “Finish your breakfast.”
 She smiles and quickly finishes her breakfast.

 “Okay, now I’m ready to meet Davenport,” she says as she bounces out of her seat.
 I like this Ana.
 She seems carefree and young and fun.
 I want her to teach me to be those things.
-I want to experience the things that I have missed out on being Elena’s prisoner all of these years.
-I’m going to let her take me wherever she wants, travel all of the journeys that her little heart desires.
+I want to experience the things that I’ve missed out on being Elena’s prisoner all of these years.
+I’m going to let her take me wherever she wants, travel all the journeys that her little heart desires.

 I want to feel for her what she feels for me.